vivekghanchi/VRplay/README.md

 # VRplay

-This  is a Virtual Reality Application in which user can interact with objects like Ball, Cubical Boxes and more and Teleport around an area.
+This  is a Virtual Reality Application in which user can interact with objects like Ball, Cubical Boxes and more and Make a laser pointer and Teleport around an area, .
 Soon this repository will support other VR Devices also.

 ## Technology Stack